Roll20/roll20-character-sheets/Fantasy_Craft/README.md

 ### ChangeLog

+* Bug Fix Update and Improvements - Feb 2015
+Added attribute name to coin-in-hand, stake, and Weapon placeholder names for weapon 2-4 Made 'Knowledge Check' text part of button like with 'Effect' under spells Changed Weapons layout so that Damage roll button's purpose is more obvious Add Comp to gear
+Allow 0.5 increment to weight tracker
+Changed look&feel of gear, combat, and non-combat abilities slightly

 * Bug Fix Update - Jan 2015
-Fixed typo in affecting fortitude save roll
+Fixed typo in name affecting fortitude save roll

 * Update - Dec 2014
 Minor changes to Standard Character tab to fix shifting around and removal of out-of-date comments